craigfrancis/framework/framework/0.1/doc/security/sessions.md

 ---

-So we have a common understanding, a typical website works by a browser making a request (e.g. a page), and the server responds, and the connection is lost.
+So we have a common understanding, a typical website works by a browser making a request (e.g. a page), and the server responds, and the connection is closed.

 As you navigate around a website this happens many times, and as such, the server doesn't really keep track of the person... this is because HTTP is known as a "stateless" protocol.